rust-lang/book/src/ch04-01-ownership.md

 But what if we _do_ want to deeply copy the `String`’s data and not just the `String` itself?
 There’s a common method for that: `clone()`.
-We will discuss methods in the section on [`structs` in Chapter XX][structs], but they’re a common enough feature in many programming languages that you have probably seen them before.
+We will discuss methods in the section on [`structs` in Chapter XX][structs]<!-- ignore -->, but they’re a common enough feature in many programming languages that you have probably seen them before.

 [structs]: ch05-01-structs.html